sake92/notes/java/OCA - Java SE 8 Programmer I.md

 ---
 ## method
 `final` methods can't be overriden.

+You can't override a method and specify a **more restrictive access**.
+E.g. if a method i superclass is `protected` you can't override it with `private` or package-private modifier (you wouldn't fulfill the promise from superclass...).

 You can **shadow a field** with local variable.
 That's why you can use same name for different variables in setters.

 ### overload